 Phase 2 – Governor Executive Order on Alcohol

-Please note that the Governor signed an executive order last week regarding the selling and serving of alcohol.
+Executive Order 202.43 regarding the selling and serving of alcohol is still in place.
 Please read the order above.
 It’s a hefty fine if not complied with.
 While NFBID believes that this order needs to be changed and more responsibility put on the consumer, it is our responsibility to share it with our businesses.

 Consumers, please help our small businesses by picking up your drink to go or taking a seat in the outdoor dining.
 We want our struggling business to thrive, not receive fines, in the coming months.
 Thank you!